christc4/web/sites/avsbq.org/mal/think/index.md

 Don't worry about the world coming to an end today.
 It's already tomorrow in Australia

-Buy 95% rubbing alcohol, filter the rubbing out, toast!
+Buy 95 percent rubbing alcohol, filter the rubbing out, toast!

 The trouble with having an open mind is that people will insist on coming along and trying to put things in it